BBVA/apicheck/docs/about_project.md

 # Why another REST APIs tool?

-APICheck aims to be a universal toolset for testing REST APIs, allowing you to mix and match the tools it provides, while allowing interoperability with third party tools.
+APICheck aims to be a universal toolset for testing REST APIs, allowing you to mix and match the tools it provides, while enabling interoperability with third party tools.
 This way we hope that it will be useful to a wide spectrum of users that need to deal with REST APIs.